wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ```
 ````

-This would result in the following component:
+This results in the following component:

 ```json http
 {